Melting Potatoes

 Instructions

-• Peel the potatoes then square off the ends and cut crosswise into 3/4 to 1-inch thick disks.
+- Peel the potatoes, square off the ends, and cut crosswise into 3/4 to 1-inch thick disks.

-• Toss potatoes with melted butter, thyme leaves, sea salt, and freshly cracked pepper, to taste.
-Toss to coat evenly on each potato slice.
+- Toss potatoes with melted butter, thyme leaves, sea salt, and freshly cracked pepper, to taste.
+Toss to coat each potato slice evenly.
 Place the potatoes in a single layer on the prepared baking sheet/dish.